 This hurts.
 I can’t keep my neutrality.
 The arrogance of his statement—especially after a taped confession is shown to the jury—seeps into my skin, settles behind my eyes and winds its coils around my ribs.
 I feel like I have not been able to breathe freely since my adolescence ended with my aunt’s life in 2009.

 Every day I spend in this courtroom, in the presence of what is left of my aunt—labelled “evidence”—crushes me smaller and smaller.
 I watch grainy CCTV footage of my aunt taking her last steps on earth; the only witness to her horrific end the industrial buildings, train tracks and a tiny security camera the killer had no clue was there.
 The bitterness is impossible to keep from drowning in.
 Those steps have been stolen from me.
-My aunt should have been there to walk with me to get my undergraduate degree, my master’s degree and every moment in between.
+My aunt should have been there to walk with me to get my undergraduate degree, my post-graduate degree and every moment in between.

 Watching the evidence pile up in the courtroom, I can feel his eyes on me.
 More than once my mother has mentioned that the accused stares at me for large portions of the legal proceedings.
 Every time our eyes meet the same jolt runs through my system, buried somewhere in my gut and at the base of my spine.
 Whenever we do lock eyes, he always looks away first.
 Somehow that feels like a victory.